 Prior to joining BU in September 2010, Bronson led the strategic staffing initiative for the "Light the World Campaign" at Boston College.
 Before joining BC in 2005, she was at Harvard Law School where her many roles included managing special events, curriculum planning and program administration for executive legal education, and as a fundraiser and administrator at Baker House Alumni Center.
 Her prior experience includes working for Tiffany & Co. in Chicago and Houston and teaching in Athens, Greece.
 With more than 20 years of advancement experience, she has served in leadership roles and presented at numerous conferences.

-Kander-Olmstead holds a bachelor's degree in organizational studies from the University of Michigan, a master's degree in college student personnel from Bowling Green State University, and a Certificate in Organization Development from Colorado State University.
-She is a certified StrengthsQuest Educator and Myers-Briggs Type Indicator (MBTI) Practitioner.
+Alexis holds a bachelor's degree in organizational studies from the University of Michigan, a master's degree in college student personnel from Bowling Green State University, and a certificate in organization development from Colorado State University.
+She is a certified StrengthsQuest Educator, Myers-Briggs Type Indicator (MBTI) Practitioner, and TEDx Speaker.